-If you are in the midst of a divorce or family law matter, hopefully, you are able to reach an amicable settlement outside of court.
+If you are in the midst of a divorce or family law matter, hopefully, you can reach an amicable settlement outside of court.
 Having to put the results of the case in a divorce or family law matter can be a stressful experience.
-Who wants judge, who is a virtual stranger in your life, deciding the end result for your divorce, family law or child custody proceeding?
+Who wants a judge, who is a virtual stranger in your life, deciding the result for your divorce, family law, or child custody proceeding?

-In these cases where a trial or evidentiary hearing is going to take place, it’s important that a client have a sit-down meeting with their attorney in most cases.
+In these cases where a trial or an evidentiary hearing is going to take place, a client must have a sit-down meeting with their attorney in most cases.
 In these matters, the client can ask the attorney questions relative to the protocol for a family law or divorce trial or evidentiary hearing.
 After all, family law attorneys go to court regularly.
 But for most clients, this is an occurrence that may have never happened in their life before.

 At the same time, the attorney in these meetings can often explain the game-plan to the client.
 This can consist of showing the client the evidence that the attorney plans on admitting.
 This is helpful because it can ensure that the client is comfortable with the evidence that is going to be presented.
 It can also ensure that if the client thinks there is some other evidence that is also important, the attorney has the time to include this evidence to the proposed evidence list.